PavanRangani/docs/docs/prd/tax/tax.md

 [Mockups](https://drive.google.com/drive/u/0/folders/1jRHPtA8_5nes3ekvm5R87P1e4SXwi1Cg)

 - Summary tab
-  - Shows the overview detail of last four year tax return regardless of its status
+  - Only applicable to form 1040 and 1041 because `Summary information` are only applicable in these forms.
+For other form this tab won't be shown
-  - Only applicable to form 1040 and 1041.
+  - Shows the overview detail of last four year tax returns regardless of its status
-  - For other form this tab won't be shown
+-